Fosol/Fosol.NuGetWrapper/README.md

 Now build your project and it will create a package in your target output directory (i.e. \bin\debug\Package\)

 # Configuration
-There are two configuration files that need to be updated if the NuGet package you wish to create requires addition files and information.
+There are two configuration files that need to be updated if your project requires addition files and information.
-The first file is a project file named "Fosol.NuGetWrapper.csproj". it provides a way to dynamically control what files are included in the build output.
+The first file is a project file in your root project folder named "Fosol.NuGetWrapper.csproj".
+It provides a way to dynamically control what files are included in the build output.
 It also provides a way to dynamically configure the nuspec configuration file.
-The second file is the NuGet nuspect file named after your project "[projectName].nuspec".
+The second file is a NuSpec file named after your project, which is also in your root project folder ("[projectName].nuspec").

 ## Project Configuration
-The project configuration for the automated Fosol.NuGetWrapper allows you to edit the build information without being forced to unload your project and edit your own project file.
+The project configuration provides a nice way to edit the build information without being forced to unload your project and edit your own project file.
 The "Fosol.NuGetWrapper.csproj" file is imported into your project when you install the Fosol.NuGetWrapper package.
 This project configuration file provides a way to select what files are included in your package and also provides a way to dynamically update the nuspec file.